 Step 1: Contact AILLA using 1 of the 2 CONTACT forms below

-If you plan to deposit at AILLA any materials that will be collected, digitized or organized as part of a grant-funded research project that requires a Data Management Plan (DMP), there is a service fee of 8% of the budgeted direct costs (please read this information carefully).
-Otherwise, you may archive your data at AILLA using the AILLA Self-Deposit Tool (coming soon).
-AILLA does not pay for any archive resources; all are donated by our depositors.
+If you plan to deposit at AILLA any materials that will be collected, digitized or organized as part of a grant-funded research project that requires a Data Management Plan (DMP), there is a service fee (please read this information carefully).
+Otherwise, you may archive your data at AILLA using the AILLA Self-Deposit Tool.
+AILLA does not pay for any archival resources; all are donated by our depositors.

 The kinds of materials we accept are described below.
 The following quick links will take you to specific topics.
 If you have more questions, please contact us.